GedMullen/2017-2018/php.md

 ## Exercises

 <br>1 .
 Add an "admin" user to your BetGed databased.
 Change index.php to a login screen.
 If the user logs in with the admin account then direct them to the customer list.
-If the user logs in using a normal user then direct them to the "Read" paged for that customer.
+If the user logs in using a normal user then direct them to the "Read" page for that customer.

 # Week 10-12